Globalization indices showing how countries participate in global interactions

 - Supporting economic growth- The bank aims at supporting public and private businesses through loans, guarantees, equity participation as well as other financial instruments.

-- Building a knowledge sharing platform among developing countries.
+- Building a knowledge-sharing platform among developing countries.

-CRITICISMS OF THE NDB
+CRITICISMS OF THE New Development Bank

 - The NDB has been criticized for not being transparent.

-- The main cause of this criticism is from the $200 million loan that the NDB gave to South African transport company, Transnet to expand the Durban port.
+- The main cause of this criticism is the $200 million loan that the NDB gave to South African transport company, Transnet to expand the Durban port.

 - The NDB was meant to be by and for the developing world, however, as of November 2019, its only members were its founders.